cecilsr/quantum-diffraction-simulation/README.md

 Numerical simulation of quantum diffraction using the two-dimensional, time-dependent Schrödinger equation.
 The project models a Gaussian wave packet propagating through single-, double- and multi-slit potentials, and analyses the resulting probability distributions.

-The simulation is implemented in C++ using the Crank–Nicolson method and is accompanied by Python tools for post-processing and visualization.
+The simulation is implemented in C++ using the Crank-Nicolson method and Python tools are used for post-processing and visualization.

 ## Project structure